Jun1l1ll1/Encoder/README.md

 # Encoder
 A website that can encode text

-Hello ^^
+J: Hello ^^

-Hi
+I: Hi

-Hvordan går det?
+J: Hvordan går det?

-It's going pretty okay
+I: It's going pretty okay

-Great!
+J: Great!
 Same here ^^

-Epic!
+I: Epic!

-Klar for mord og kjærlighet
+J: Klar for mord og kjærlighet

+I: Yeah I'd say so, also I changed the format a bit to make it easier to understand. ^v^